 Teachnology.com offers thirty-seven environmental lesson plans.
 There are four about acid rain alone, chronicling the effects with real-time experiments.
 Numerous other plans address the ozone layer, pesticides, garbage, pollution, wildlife-habitat protection, and, of course, recycling.

 Part of the idea is to help kids understand how their own lives impact the planet -- recyclable items not only include cardboard and cans but food and computers, too.
 There's even a skit called "The Garbage Diet," in which students act out a story about methods for reducing the waste they generate.
 Many lessons and activities explore ways kids can make their own schools more green and less wasteful.

-The U.S. Environmental Protection Agency's online Teaching Center provides numerous internal links related to the agency's own efforts, including education about Superfund sites and cleanup efforts, to Paper University, an "all-about-paper" site designed for middle school students, with information on forestry, the familiar reduce-reuse-recycle mantra, and how to conduct a science fair.
+The U.S. Environmental Protection Agency's online Teaching Center provides numerous internal links related to the agency's own efforts, including education about Superfund sites and cleanup efforts, information on forestry, the familiar reduce-reuse-recycle mantra, and how to conduct a science fair.
 External links include information on clean air, composting in schools, and yearlong environmental curricula.
-There is also a lesson plan devoted to volunteerism, in which students learn to seek out opportunities in their own communities.
+There is also a page devoted to community service project ideas, in which students learn to seek out opportunities in their own communities.

 Brian Libby is a freelance writer living in Portland, Oregon.
 He has written for the New York Times, the Oregonian, and Salon.com.